IDreamOfClouds/GHD-weather/README.md

 4. Contour map.py was Python code to read NetCDF scalar data (e.g. temp.) and visualise it as a contour map.
 (2018).

 5. Wind barb.py was Python code to read NetCDF vector data (e.g wind) and visualise it barbs.
 (2018).

+6. frost_counter.py was Python code that analysed ERA-INTERIM data.
+It counted the number of frost periods across a multi-decadal period based on various thresholds.
+(2019).